Music for the Masses: Tour

 The Music for the Masses Tour was a seven-leg tour that ran from October 1987 through June 1988.
 The first leg through Europe started in Madrid and finished mid-November in Paris.
 On 1 December, the first of two North American legs commenced in San Francisco and culminated three weeks later in New York City.
 In January 1988, the group played an eleven-date UK tour, which was followed by the second European leg beginning in Hamburg, West Germany in early February; the leg wrapped up in Vienna in late March.
 The press in Germany challenged the band on their Nazi-like stage dressing, with red and black flags and lyrics which sounded militaristic, to which Gore responded, "We're not political, we just like strong imagery.
 The flags are part of our aesthetic, not a political statement."
 Gahan agreed, saying, "We're not interested in politics.
 We sing about emotions, relationships, and personal experiences.
 If someone sees something political in that, it's their interpretation."
 The fifth leg through Eastern Europe ran for a few weeks in March before the band played four dates for the leg in Japan.
-This was followed later in the month by the start of the second North American leg, which began in Mountain View, California.
-The US shows had strong fan support, bolstered by the success of "Strangelove" as a single in the US.
+This was followed later in the month by the start of the second North American leg, which began at Shoreline Amphitheatre in the San Francisco Bay Area.
+The US shows had mostly strong fan support, with exceptions such as Philadelphia, Atlanta and Nashville, where they did not sell out.
 The entire tour concluded mid-June with a concert at the Rose Bowl in Pasadena, California, where the band performed in front of a sold-out crowd of nearly 80,000 people, released as the live album 101 in 1988.
 Nitzer Ebb was scheduled to be the opening act for the tour on the North American leg, but immigration issues prevented the band from joining; Nitzer Ebb would join Depeche Mode in America two years later for the World Violation Tour.